devnationworld/resources/README.md

 ## How-to's
+[Send mails programmatically with Sendgrid.](https://sayurikamble.hashnode.dev/send-mails-programmatically-with-sendgrid) Learn to send emails from your NextJs Application using SendGrid.
+[SAYURIKAMBLE.HASHNODE]

+[Building the same app 5 times.](https://dev.to/sammyshear/building-the-same-app-5-times-5d8l) Here are Sammy's experiences with jQuery, Angular, React, Vue, and Svelte [DEVTO]

 [Google Style Guides.](https://google.github.io/styleguide/) Style guides for Google-originated open-source projects.
 [GOOGLE.GITHUB]

 [How to overcome dread tasks.](https://dcgross.com/accomplish-dread-tasks/) There are things you want to do.
 There are things you need to do.
 Sometimes these are the same.
 This post is how to handle life when they aren’t.
 [DCGROSS]